micro-api/micro-api/README.md

 ```

-## Creating Records
+## Creating Resources

-Requesting to create an record **MAY** be allowed at the collection IRI for that type.
+Requesting to create an resource **MAY** be allowed at the collection IRI for that type.
 The payload **MUST** be a valid Micro API document, and referenced IDs must be specified using the `id` property.

 ```http
 POST /people